hrutavmodha/desktop-assistant/README.md

 2. 🎧 Voice is transcribed and sent to Python backend

-3. 🧠 Transformer model classifies intent
+3. 🧠 The ML model classifies intent

 4. 💻 Executes the platform-specific command